Everybody needs a go-to classic Italian Cream Cake recipe from scratch! We have the perfect recipe for you....and it's DELICIOUS!

 Italian Cream Cake is just one of those good old fashioned cake recipes that everyone needs in their recipe box.
 We have several other favorite southern desserts that you need in our life.
 Keep these in mind for your next birthday cake or just because!

-Make sure to check out our other favorite classic homemade cake and frosting recipes in our Recipes section!
+Also, make sure to check out our other favorite classic homemade cake and frosting recipes in our Recipes section!

 For the Cake